-Whether you are Roman Catholic or practice another faith tradition, all members of the Loyola Health Sciences Division community are invited to these communal celebrations of prayer and blessing.
+Whether you are Roman Catholic, practice another faith tradition, or are searching for spiritual meaning in your life, all members of the Loyola Health Sciences Campus community are invited to these communal celebrations of prayer and blessing.

 Daily and Weekly Mass